axibase/atsd/rule-engine/notifications/custom-circleci.md

 }
 ```

-Make sure that you enclose fields with double quotes, if necessary.
+Ensure that you enclose fields with double quotes, if necessary.

 Leave the `Body` field empty for non-parameterized projects.